NEY-GLH/.github/.github/ISSUE_TEMPLATE/pull_request_template.md

 ## Code style

-- If you are writing Python:
+- If you are writing in Python:
     - Have you run the 'Black' PEP8 formatter?
 This is available as a VS Code extension, called 'Black Formatter'.
     - You can set this up to run on saved files.
     - PEP8: https://peps.python.org/pep-0008/